NathanHGayle/nathanhgayle.github.io/_pages/about.md

   - /about.html
 ---

 The purpose of this site is to share the analytics projects that I am most passionate about.
-Drawing insights and meaning from new data can be challenging, but I have found it to be highly rewarding.
+Drawing insights and meaning from new data is highly rewarding.

 Projects
 ------